mikelodder7/Ed448-Goldilocks/readme.md

 The golang implementation of Ed448 and libdecaf were used as references.

 Special thanks to Mike Hamburg for answering all of the questions asked regarding Decaf and goldilocks.

+This library adds [hash_to_curve](https://datatracker.ietf.org/doc/rfc9380/) and serialization of structs.